Curator

 Italy

-Cupid Chastised depicts a moment of high drama: Mars, the god of war, beats Cupid for having caused his affair with Venus, the goddess of love, which exposed him to the derision and outrage of the other gods.
-Venus implores him in vain to desist.
-Surrounded by darkness, the three figures are boldly illuminated from the left, intensifying the dynamism and impact of the composition.
-The sheer physicality of the figures — the crouching Venus, whose broadly realized face strays from the classical ideal; the powerful Mars, whose musculature and brilliant red drapery seem to pulsate with fury; and Cupid, whose naked flesh and recumbent position render him particularly vulnerable—conveys the violent discord of the scene.
-On one level a tale of domestic disturbance, the story also symbolizes the eternal conflict between love and war.
+Cupid Chastised depicts a moment of high drama: Mars, the god of war, violently whips the young boy, Cupid, as punishment for embroiling the god in an affair with the boy’s mother, Venus, the goddess of love.
+Venus tries in vain to stop the beating.
+Surrounded by darkness, the three figures are boldly illuminated from the left, intensifying the composition’s dynamism and impact.
+The physicality of the figures conveys the violent discord of the scene: the crouching, wide-eyed Venus; the furious, muscular Mars; and Cupid, whose naked flesh and recumbent position render him particularly vulnerable.
+On one level a tale of interpersonal conflict, the story also symbolizes the eternal conflict between love and war.

 Oil on canvas